-Figure 8.8 Fast Read Quad I/ O "continuous read mode" Sequence (with command decode cycles)
+Figure 8.8 Fast Read Quad I/O "Continuous read mode" Sequence (with command decode cycles)

-1. If the mode bits=XX10XXb (M5 bit and M4 bit are 10b, other bits are don't care), it can execute the continuous read mode (without instruction).
-When mode bits are different from XX10XXb, the device exits the continuous read mode operation.
+^{1.} If the mode bits=XX10XXXXb (M5 bit and M4 bit are 10b, other bits are don't care), it can execute the continuous read mode (without command).
+When mode bits are different from XX10XXXXb, the device exits the continuous read operation.

-Figure 8.9 Fast Read Quad I/ O "continuous read mode" Sequence (without command decode cycles)
+Figure 8.9 Fast Read Quad I/O "Continuous read mode" Sequence (without command decode cycles)

-1. If the mode bits=XX10XXb (M5 bit and M4 bit are 10b, other bits are don't care), it can execute the continuous read mode (without instruction).
-When mode bits are different from XX10XXb, the device exits the continuous read mode operation.
+1. If the mode bits=XX10XXXXb (M5 bit and M4 bit are 10b, other bits are don't care), it can execute the continuous read mode (without command).
+When mode bits are different from XX10XXXXb, the device exits the continuous read operation.